LChelkowski/sbc-internal-bot/club_faq.md

 **Q: Who is the best SBC couple?**
 A: Well... well... well... if it isn't the only SBC couple... none other than Alex and Sophia!

+**Q: Do I have to go to all mandatory events?**
+A: Yes, if you don't, Ella will kill you. :)

 # End of Internal FAQ